 “PAIN is WEAKNESS leaving the BODY!”

-“Swimming” wears its “Full Monty” ambitions (it isn’t on that level, but its funny enough) on its trunks, with the flippant banter and blend of melancholy sentimentality and sight gag silliness.
+“Swimming” wears its “Full Monty” ambitions (It isn’t on that level, but it’s funny enough.k) on its trunks, with the flippant banter and blend of melancholy sentimentality and sight gag silliness.
 It even uses a Tom Jones anthem for its “big finish.”
 Yeah, there’s an “informal world championships” for men who do this.
 No, seriously.

-Parker and Ditta blend the two tones the film reaches for in a couple of scenes that are pure comic magic.
+Parker and Ditta blend the two tones the film reaches for in a scene that is pure comic magic.
 Eric sits on the bottom of the pool, contemplating never coming back up alive, when hands reach down to grab him, manoeuvre him, hold his ankles and move him into position.
 He’s “invited” in, saved and manhandled all in the same gesture.

 This isn’t just “a club,” it’s “a protest…against what we’ve become.”

 One’s widowed, several are divorced, one blew his big chance at a football career, one’s a gay dentist not totally out in his relationship, another’s a young felon, “Silent Bob” never talks, “The New Guy” never gives everyone his name.
 “Aging alcoholics” they joke, and they’re half serious.